Johnstown, Pennsylvania: 19th century

 Johnstown was formally platted as Conemaugh Old Town in 1800 by the Swiss German immigrant Joseph Johns (born Josef Schantz).
 The settlement was initially known as "Schantzstadt", but was soon anglicized to Johnstown.
-The community incorporated as Conemaugh borough January 12, 1831, but renamed Johnstown on April 14, 1834.
+An African-American settlement was established on Laurel Hill northwest of Johnstown by the 1820s, within what is today Laurel Ridge State Park.
+The Laurel Hill settlement remained an important part of the Johnstown African American community into the 20th Century.
+The Johnstown community incorporated as Conemaugh borough January 12, 1831, but renamed Johnstown on April 14, 1834.
 From 1834 to 1854, the city was a port and key transfer point along the Pennsylvania Main Line Canal.
 Johnstown was at the head of the canal's western branch, with canal boats having been transported over the mountains via the Allegheny Portage Railroad and refloated here, to continue the trip by water to Pittsburgh and the Ohio Valley.
 Perhaps the most famous passenger who traveled via the canal to visit Johnstown briefly was Charles Dickens in 1842.
 By 1854, canal transport became redundant with the completion of the Pennsylvania Railroad, which now spanned the state.
 With the coming of the railroads, the city's growth improved.
 Johnstown became a stop on the main line of the Pennsylvania Railroad and was connected with the Baltimore & Ohio.
 The railroads provided large-scale development of the region's mineral wealth.

 Iron, coal, and steel quickly became central to the town of Johnstown.
 By 1860, the Cambria Iron Company of Johnstown was the leading steel producer in the United States, outproducing steel giants in Pittsburgh and Cleveland.
 Through the second half of the 19th century, Johnstown made much of the nation's barbed wire.
 Johnstown prospered from skyrocketing demand in the western United States for barbed wire.
 Twenty years after its founding, the Cambria Works was a huge enterprise sprawling over 60 acre in Johnstown and employing 7,000.
 It owned 40000 acre of valuable mineral lands in a region with a ready supply of iron, coal and limestone.